 - Cost-per-click model.
 Sellers can set an advertising budget and test what kinds of products draw in the most shoppers and sell best.
 You don’t pay if shoppers don’t click on the ads.

-Even if you sell on other marketplaces, when you sell on Walmart, you have the benefit of fulfillment and marketing help to get your products noticed and sold quicker.
+Even if you sell on other marketplaces, as a Walmart seller, you have the benefit of fulfillment, marketing, and SEO help to get your products noticed and sold quicker.

 When you first start out in ecommerce, it takes time to build brand recognition and develop a loyal customer base.
-Walmart on the other hand is an established brand with over 110 million unique monthly visitors.
+Walmart, however, is an established brand with over 110 million unique monthly visitors.
 This makes it the ideal platform for you to partner with and to benefit from their massive audience and their considerable advertising investment aimed at driving more traffic to Walmart.com.

 When shoppers log onto Walmart.com to buy new gadgets, clothes, and household products, your listings look just like Walmart’s listings.
 The only difference is your listings include your seller information, your return policy, and contact information.